mr-karan/aws-dc-exporter/README.md

 ### How it Works

 `aws-dc-exporter` uses [AWS SDK](https://github.com/aws/aws-sdk-go) to authenticate with AWS API and fetch Snapshots metdata.
-You can specify multiple `jobs` to fetch EBS Snapshots data and this exporter will collect all metrics and export in the form of Prometheus metrics using a lightweight [metrics](https://github.com/VictoriaMetrics/metrics) collection library.
+You can specify multiple `jobs` to fetch Direct Connect data and this exporter will collect all metrics and export in the form of Prometheus metrics using a lightweight [metrics](https://github.com/VictoriaMetrics/metrics) collection library.

 You will need an _IAM User/Role_ with the following policy attached to the server from where you are running this program: